 I appeared on a couple podcasts in 2018 and you can listen to them here:

 The first computer I received was a broken relic.
 I remember when the prospects of getting to and affording to go to high school were far out.
 In college, I learned how to teach myself.
 First learning Design, then transferring to the Business school, then teaching myself how to code.

 Back in 2015 the company of my dreams had reached out to me.
-I ordered a whiteboard for my room as the industry does technical interviews for software engineers via writing out code on a whiteboard and studied for 4 months staying inside during most of summer.
+I ordered a whiteboard for my room, as the industry does technical interviews for software engineers via writing out code on a whiteboard, and studied for 4 months staying inside during most of summer.

 Despite all the preparation I was rejected.
-Once you’re rejected from Google you can only interview once a year up to 4 times.
+Once you're rejected from Google you can only interview once a year up to 4 times.
 The interview was incredibly challenging and lasted 5 hours.
-I wasn’t discouraged and instead treated Google as a high-caliber sparring partner and would accept interviews with them to prepare me for other companies who’ve interviews were like child’s play.
-I interviewed at Google again in 2016 & 2017 as was rejected each time.
+I wasn't discouraged and instead treated Google as a high-caliber sparring partner and would accept interviews with them to prepare me for other companies who've interviews were like child's play.
+I interviewed at Google again in 2016 & 2017 and was rejected each time.

 Persistence and hustle is in my DNA so I never gave up.
 This would be the last time I could ever interview with the company and the stakes were even higher taking 8 months off from work with my finances running low and my family financial situation getting worse.

 In hindsight, those rejections in the past were also a blessing for me.
 I went to work at small, medium and other large companies and learned how to develop with open source technology and how to work productively in multiple varying environments.

 With a new preparation approach, internal support and years of additional experience under my belt I passed the interview & hiring committee and accepted my offer as a Software Engineer at Google.

 The experience, fresh eyes, and ambition that I will bring into my role at Google will be another path of growth and learning.

 Thank you Mom for everything you've done and sacrificed to help me become the man I am today.